harishsn/trio-assignment/README.md

 ## Approach
 **Authentication**\
+1. Once user opens app user sees Login screen.\
+2. If user is already registered user will able to login using email and password, else user will navigate to signup screen and register.\
+3. Input fields are validated before passing on.
-*Auth methods are called from Auth Context\
+4. Login/signup method is called from Auth Context\
-*Simulated login & signup api calls using **axios-mock-adapter** with a fake delay of 3 seconds
+5. Simulated login & signup api calls using **axios-mock-adapter** with a fake delay of 3 seconds\
 ```js
 var mock = new MockAdapter(axiosHttp, { delayResponse: 3000 });